neondatabase/website/content/docs/ai/ai-concepts.md

 2. Compute the distance between all pairs of embeddings (1 & 2, 2 & 3, and 1 & 3).

-3. Identifying the pair of embeddings with the shortest distance between them.
+3. Identify the pair of embeddings with the shortest distance between them.

-When we apply this process to our sentences, it is likely that sentences 1 and 2, both of which involve bounding cattle, would emerge as the most related according to a distance calculation.
+When we apply this process, it is likely that sentences 1 and 2, both of which involve bounding cattle, would emerge as the most related according to a distance calculation.

 ## Vector similarity search